Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 - Balsamiq was used for creation of wireframes during the initial design process.
 - Google Gmail for sending user emails.
 - Heroku was used for hosting the application
-- PostgreSQL was used to manage database of the application
+- ElephantSQL was used to manage database of the application
 - AWS was used for storing static files and product images.
 - Mailchimp was used to manage collection of newsletter signups from users.